eegg/school-policies-and-procedures/src/safeguarding.rst

 Dealing with allegations against staff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When |The Child Protection Officer| is approached by anyone with an accusation of abuse_ against a *Team Member*, he will:
+When |The Safeguarding Officer| is approached by anyone with an accusation of abuse_ against a *Team Member*, he will: